babylonhealth/Bento/README.md

 `Forms` is a Swift library for building component-based interfaces on top of `UITableView` or `UICollectionView`*

-- **Declarative:** `Forms` provides painless approach for building `UI{Table/Collection}View` interfaces.
+- **Declarative:** `Forms` provides a painless approach for building `UI{Table/Collection}View` interfaces
 - **Diffing:** Forms reload your UI with beautiful animations when your data changes
-- **Component-based:**  Desing reusable components and share your custom UI across multiple screens of your app
+- **Component-based:**  Design reusable components and share your custom UI across multiple screens of your app

-In our experience, it makes UI related code easier to build and maintain.
-Our aim is to make `UI = f(state)` which makes `Forms` perfect fit for Reactive Programming
+In our experience it makes UI-related code easier to build and maintain.
+Our aim is to make `UI = f(state)`, which makes `Forms` a perfect fit for Reactive Programming

 ## Content